-Description Submitted to to Approximate Due Date (i) notify the Secretary; and (ii) stop work in New York State and initiate stabilization of disturbed sites, and (iii) undertake restoration of any sites not previously restored, as set forth in the applicable EM&CP and relevant sections of this Certificate and the BMPs, including, without limitation, Section 11 of the BMPs.
+Description Submitted to Approximate Due Date (i) notify the Secretary; and (ii) stop work in New York State and initiate stabilization of disturbed sites, and (iii) undertake restoration of any sites not previously restored, as set forth in the applicable EM&CP and relevant sections of this Certificate and the BMPs, including, without limitation, Section 11 of the BMPs.
 (CC 11c).
 TransÉnergie is unable to achieve certification in Canada.
 The Certificate Holders will file a copy of all the documents specified in CC 125 (a-g) as they become available and throughout the life of the Facility, to the extent they are updated (CC 125).
 Secretary to the Commission.
 As available and when updated, throughout the life of Facility.
 The Certificate Holders will notify the Secretary of the Commission of the date of closing which will occur after the completion of the transaction(s) pursuant to which the costs of construction of the Project are funded (CC 45).
 Secretary of the Commission.
 Within 3 days after completion of the closing transaction.
 Petition describing the action or determination made in connection with the permits and approvals referenced in the Certificate Conditions that is unreasonable or unreasonably delayed (CC 18b).
 Commission and appropriate permitting authority As needed.
 A summary or statement notifying the Secretary in writing of all, or any portion of the Project's construction was not completed (CC 12).
 Secretary to the Commission As needed.
 The Certificate Holders will provide copies of all necessary permits from applicable state agencies for the delivery of oversized construction materials and equipment (CC 40).
 Secretary to the Commission As needed.
 The Certificate Holders shall make modifications to the Project if it is found by the NYISO or the Commission to cause reliability problems to the New York State Transmission System.
 If NYPA, Con Edison, or the NYISO bring concerns to the Commission, the Certificate Holders shall be obligated to respond to those concerns.
 The Certificate Holders shall prepare a report within 45 days of notification by DPS Staff that DPS Staff has determined that a reliability problem exists (CC 131).
 DPS Staff As needed within 45 days of notification by DPS Staff.
 The Certificate Holders will report any theft of materials related to the Facility with a value in excess of \$10,000 to the DPS Representative.
 The notice will contain the information specified in CC 137.
 DPS Staff As needed within 1 business day of the time when the theft comes to the attention of the Certificate Holders.
 All proposed modifications to any of the Segment EM&CPs and subsequent notices and filings will follow the procedures described in Section 3.2.6.
 DPS Staff As needed.

-of co-located infrastructure that is impacted by the Project or has the potential to be impacted by the Project of any Owners and Operators of co- located infrastructure.
-In the event of the emergency situation involving imminent risk to health, safety, property, or the environment that requires the Certificate Holders to cross any infrastructure or to use any associated property to address the emergency (CC 28g). of co-located infrastructure of all construction activities that Owners and Operators of co- located infrastructure.
-At least 30 days prior to commencing any construction activities of co-located infrastructure if any damage to or adverse Owners and Operators of co- located infrastructure.
+Submitted to Approximate Due Date Owners and Operators of co- located infrastructure.
+In the event of the emergency Owners and Operators of co- located infrastructure.
+At least 30 days prior to commencing any construction activities Owners and Operators of co- located infrastructure.
 Immediately upon knowledge or discovery of damage.
-Edison system planning and system protection engineers to evaluate the characteristics of the transmission system NYPA and Con Edison system planning and system protection engineers.
-Before purchasing any system protection and control equipment related to the electrical interconnection of the Project to NYPA's and Con Edison's transmission facilities Edison engineers and safety personnel on testing and energizing equipment and develop a start-up testingN NYISO, Con Edison, NYPA, DPS Staff, Bulk Electric Systems Section of DPS During the testing and energizing phase of the Project.
+NYPA and Con Edison system planning and system protection engineers.
+Before purchasing any system protection and control equipment related to the electrical interconnection of the Project to NYPA's and Con Edison's transmission facilities NYISO, Con Edison, NYPA, DPS Staff, Bulk Electric Systems Section of DPS During the testing and energizing phase of the Project.
+Owners and Operators of co- located infrastructure.
+Owners and Operators of co- located infrastructure.
+Owners and Operators of co- located infrastructure.
+NYPA and Con Edison system planning and system protection engineers.